 Additional Lyrics by Michael Cooper, Will Randall, Carla Rose Fisher, Ernie Lijoi, Jill Abramovitz

 Based on a concept by Barbara Anselmi

 The bride is Jewish.
 The groom is Catholic.
 Her mother is a force of nature.
 His mother is a tempest in a cocktail shaker.
 And, when the bride’s ex-boyfriend crashes the party, the perfect wedding starts to unravel faster than you can whistle “Here Comes the Bride!”
-It’s up to the sister of the bride to turn a tangled mess into happily ever after in this musical comedy for anyone who ever had parents.
+This is a musical comedy for anyone who ever had parents.